microsauce/gravy/README.md

 	http://localhost:8080

-## The Code

-## URI Handlers

-### Routes
+## Routes

 A route is mapping between a URI pattern and one or more handlers (Closure objects).
-You can define a handler for each supported http method (get, head, delete, put, post, and options), you may also define a general purpose handler (Route.handler) to service any and all request methods.
+You can define a handler for each supported http method (get, head, delete, put, post, and options) or you may define a general purpose handler (Route.handler) to service any and all request methods.

-To create a Route use one of the following methods in your application and/or module scripts:

-#### Route route(String, Closure)
-Create a route with a catch-all handler
-Example:
+	// http:/hostname/Steve/is/Cool
+	// yeilds: 'Steve is Cool'

-	route('/order/*') { id ->
+	route '/:name/is/*', { adjective ->
-		out << "order $id"
+		out << "$name is $adjective"
 	}

-#### Route route(String)
-Example:
+	// GET http:/hostname/hello/Steve
+	// yeilds: 'Hello Steve!'
 	route('/hello/:name').with {
 		get = {
-			out << "Hellow $name!"
+			out << "Hello $name!"
 		}
 	}

-#### Route route(Pattern, Closure)
-Example:

-	route(~/\/hello\/(.*)/) { name ->
-		out << "Hello $name!"
-	}

-#### Route route(Pattern)
-Example:
+	// GET http:/hostname/hello/Jimmy
+	// yeilds: 'Hello Jimmy!'
 	route(~/\/hello\/(.*)/).with {
 		get = {
 			out << "Hello ${splat[0]}!"
 		}
 	}

+	// http:/hostname/hello/Suzie
+	// yeilds: 'Hello Suzie!'
+	route ~/\/hello\/(.*)/, { name ->
+		out << "Hello $name!"
+	}

 ### Controllers

 Controllers are very similar to routes but there are a few notable differences.
 First, controllers handle specific URI's rather than patterns.
-Second, controllers are ignorant of http method.
-Rather than defining handlers for http methods we define actions.
-Finally, because we are handling specific URI's we, by convention, presume that any views rendered by your action are located in a folder by the same name as the controller.
-For example, for the given URI:
+Secondly, controllers are ignorant of http method, rather than defining handlers for http methods we define named actions.

-	/friendly/controller/greeting

-The gravy runtime understands '/fiendly/controller' to be the controller name and 'greeting' to be the action name.

-To define a controller use one of the following methods:

-#### Controller controller(String, Map<String, Closure>)
-Example:

 	controller('/friendly/controller', [
 		greeting: {